 alzania syrah

-100% syrah The Alzania Syrah is Jose Manuel’s most recent effort at the bodega, as an extremely approachable and more value driven ‘little brother’ to the 21 del 10 Syrah.
-After initial fermentation in stainless, the wine is transferred into both new French Allier oak and second use American oak, and spends several months in bottle before it is ready for release to the market.
-The resulting color is rich and dark, giving way to gorgeous aromas of fresh currant, blackberry, mature red and black fruit, and a touch of balsamic.
-The palate follows suit well with a lush and full-bodied approach, and a long incredible finish. alzania 'la cardelina'
+100% syrah The Alzania Syrah comes from a gorgeous plot of vines called ‘Los Almendros,’ and is an extremely approachable, yet complex and elegant ‘little brother’ to Jose Manuel’s ‘21 del 10’ Syrah.
+After initial fermentation in stainless, the wine is transferred into both new French Allier oak and second use American oak for around one year, and then spends several years in bottle before it is ready for release to the market.
+The resulting color is rich and dark, giving way to gorgeous aromas of fresh currant, blackberry, mature red and black fruit, olive, pork fat, and a touch of balsamic.
+The palate follows suit well with driven fruit, a full-body, remarkably high acidity, and a long incredible finish. alzania 'el poblado'

 alzania 'el retorno'

-100% garnacha Alzania’s El Retorno takes its name to bring forth the concept of ‘returning’ to using the old vineyards of the Navarra region.
+100% garnacha Alzania’s El Retorno takes its name to bring forth the concept of ‘returning’ to using the old vineyards of the Navarra region in order to make wine, from a grape that has been their for a very long time: Garnacha.
 In an area that is now well known for its use of international varietals, Jose Manuel has recovered one particular old vineyard (and the only one left of its kind), called Finca Androneca that has olive trees and bush vines of Garnacha growing together in harmony.
-The grapes are fermented in small wooden tanks for about 3 weeks until it is transferred to new French and American oak to begin malo-lactic fermentation.
-The wine then rests there for 7 months before it is moved to large French oak vats for a final 3 months before bottling.
+Together with an 80-year-old plot called Finca Loño, and 90-year plot called Finca El Peregrino, the Retorno is made to showcase these incredible vines.
+The grapes are fermented in small wooden tanks for about 3 weeks until it is transferred to new French and American oak to begin malolactic fermentation.
+The wine then rests there for 8 months before it is moved to large French oak vats for a final 3 months of rest before bottling.
+The result is nothing short of spectacular.
 Gorgeously balanced between fruit, earth, wood, spice, and acidity, the aromas and the flavors are harmonious and beautifully expressive of the varietal.
 Fresh spring flowers, blue and red fruit character, wet rocks, and peppery spice come together for an elegant medium to full bodied red. alzania '21 del 10'

 100% syrah The 21 del 10 shows Syrah’s ability to adapt to hot conditions makes it a perfect marriage for Navarra’s terroir and shows itself in this wine in waves of pepper and spice on the nose.
 Named for Jose Manuel’s daughter’s birthday, the 21 del 10 (21st of October) is hand harvested and ferments naturally in large, 1,300 liter French barrels.
 After 14 months of aging in new French Allier barriqe, the wine is bottled without filtration and expresses both peppery spices and ripe, round dark fruit.
 In the mid palate, the tannins are sweet from a warm toasty oak nuance that compliments careful balance, finesse, and complexity of the wine.
 This wine is drinkable now but is only beginning to show its true character and will develop greatly over the next five to seven years. |